 Prof. Dr. Joachim Cyran, Silke Lohmiller and Thomas Jendges ceremoniously took over the inauguration of the lecture hall, which owes its name to Franziska Schwarz.
 The wife of the entrepreneur made the construction possible with a generous donation from her private fortune.
 For those involved, it is already clear that the lecture hall is an expression of the reorientation of the clinics - both in terms of versatile and lively use and in terms of modern media technology equipment.
 Lectures, symposia and advanced training courses will be held here, as well as public events such as "Health in Conversation" or "Culture in the Clinic".

 SLK Managing Director Dr. Thomas Jendges sees the new lecture hall as a bridge to the future, also with regard to the media technology equipment, in order to train qualified personnel there in the long term.

 Kindermann Systems from Eibelstadt was responsible for the planning of the media technology equipment for the project.
-In cooperation with dealers and installers, the project was realized in a coordinating manner under the leadership of Curd Merkens.
-For example, the regular supplier of the SLK clinics, Lombacher Bürotechnik, approached Kindermann and asked for support in the "auditorium" project.
+In cooperation with dealers and installers, Curd Merkens was in charge of coordinating the project.
+For example, the regular supplier of the SLK clinics, Lombacher Bürotechnik, approached Kindermann and asked for support in the "Lecture Hall" project.
 Another example is the cooperation with Hi-Art from Metzingen.
-The company had been commissioned to install and program Kindermann Systems' media technology.
+The company was contracted to install and program the media technology of Kindermann Systems.